Steam fights for future of game stores and streaming

 Much of that growth came from China, where players are looking to circumvent the government’s crackdown on games.
 Domestic numbers, though, have been trending down, according to SteamSpy, a third-party tracking service.

 Valve Software, which owns Steam, did not reply to requests for comment on this story.
-It did, however, post a statement on the Metro Exodus Steam page soon after Deep Silver announced its partnership with Epic, saying “We think the decision to remove the game is unfair to Steam customers, especially after a long pre-sale period.
+It did, however, post a statement on the Metro Exodus Steam page soon after Deep Silver announced its partnership with Epic, saying, “We think the decision to remove the game is unfair to Steam customers, especially after a long pre-sale period.
 We apologize to Steam customers that were expecting it to be available for sale through the February 15th release date, but we were only recently informed of the decision and given limited time to let everyone know.”

-So what’s the draw for game makers to sell via Epic Games store?
+So what’s the draw for game makers to sell via the Epic Games store?
 It is, of course, a combination of factors, but chief among those is financial.
-To convince publishers and developers to utilize their system, Epic only takes a 12% cut of game sale revenues.
-That’s significantly lower than the 30% taken by Valve on Steam (or the amounts taken by Apple or Google in their app stores).
+To convince publishers and developers to utilize their system, Epic only takes a 12 percent cut of game-sale revenues.
+That’s significantly lower than the 30 percent taken by Valve on Steam (or the amounts taken by Apple or Google in their app stores).

 To woo developers who use its Unreal graphics engine, Epic also waives all royalty fees for sales generated through the store.
-(Developers who use Unreal in their games typically pay a 5% royalty on all sales.)
+(Developers who use Unreal in their games typically pay a 5 percent royalty on all sales.)

 The reason for those notably lower commissions, perhaps not surprisingly, ties back to Fortnite.

 “While running Fortnite we learned a lot about the cost of running a digital store on PC,” says Sweeney.
-“The math is simple: we pay around 2.5% for payment processing for major payment methods, less than 1.5% for CDN [content delivery network] costs (assuming all games are updated as often as Fortnite), and between 1% and 2% for variable operating and customer support costs.
-Because we operate Fortnite on the Epic Games launcher on such a large scale, it has enabled us to build the store, run it at a low cost, and pass those savings onto developers.”
+“The math is simple: we pay around 2.5 percent for payment processing for major payment methods, less than 1.5 percent for CDN [content delivery network] costs (assuming all games are updated as often as Fortnite), and between 1 percent and 2 percent for variable operating and customer support costs.
+Because we operate Fortnite on the Epic Games launcher on such a large scale, it has enabled us to build the store, run it at a low cost and pass those savings onto developers.”

 Owning the game customer